Prezzodaman/pymod/README.md

 ```

 ## Usage
-pymod can be used to play a module from the command line:
+Pymod can be used to play a module from the command line:
 ```console
 pymod <options> <path to .mod file> <sample rate> <play mode>
 ```